selhorn/f5-openstack-docs/docs/lbaas/topic_agent-redundancy-scaleout.rst

     We refer to 'hosts' a lot in this document.
 A 'host' could be a Neutron controller, a compute node, a container, etc.; the important takeaway is that in order to run multiple agents in one environment, **each agent must have a unique** ``hostname``. [#]_

 When the Neutron LBaaS plugin loads the F5 LBaaSv2 driver, it creates a global messaging queue to be used for all callbacks and status update requests from F5 LBaaSv2 agents.
-Requests are passed from the global messaging queue to F5 LBaaSv2 drivers in a round-robin fashion, then passed on to an F5 agent as described in the :ref:`Agent-Tenant Affinity` section.
+Requests are passed from the global messaging queue to F5 LBaaSv2 drivers in a round-robin fashion, then passed on to an |agent-long| as described in the :ref:`Agent-Tenant Affinity` section.

 Agent-Tenant Affinity
 `````````````````````

-The F5 LBaaSv2 agent scheduler uses the Neutron database and 'agent-tenant affinity' to determine which F5 agent should handle an LBaaS request.
+The F5 LBaaSv2 agent scheduler uses the Neutron database and 'agent-tenant affinity' to determine which |agent-long| should handle an LBaaS request.

 How it works:

 #.
 The Neutron controller receives a new ``loadbalancer`` request.
 #.
-The F5 LBaaSv2 agent scheduler consults the Neutron database to determine if any F5 agent is already bound to the load balancer to which the request applies.
+The F5 LBaaSv2 agent scheduler consults the Neutron database to determine if any |agent-long| is already bound to the load balancer to which the request applies.
 #.
 If the scheduler finds a bound agent, it assigns the request to that agent.
 #.
 If the scheduler doesn't find a bound agent, it checks the load balancer's ``tenant_id`` to determine if any agent has already handled a request for that tenant (in other words, has affinity with that tenant, or 'agent-tenant affinity').
 #.
 If the scheduler finds an agent that has affinity with the load balancer's tenant, it selects that agent to complete the request.